You may be able to lower your payments through consolidation

 Back to top

-How long you have to pay back your consolidated loans
+How long you have to pay back your consolidated loan

 Grace periods and consolidation loans

-The question you will have to consider if you choose to consolidate is when to do it—before or after the grace periods on your individual loans end.
-Waiting to consolidate until after that 6- to 9-month grace period allows you to delay repayment, which could be advantageous in your situation.
+One question you will have to consider if you choose to consolidate is when to do it—before or after the grace periods on your individual loan(s) end.
+Waiting to consolidate until after that six-month to nine-month grace period allows you to delay repayment.

 Repayment options for consolidated loans